Lian-D/PyeadCrab/backend/readme.md

 3. To create the virtual environment, go to the command prompt and enter this: `py -3 -m venv venv` for Windows, and `python3 -m venv venv` for Mac/Linux <br>
 4. Activate the virtual environment by entering this in the command prompt: `venv\Scripts\activate` for Windows, and `. venv/bin/activate` for Mac/Linux <br>
 5. Install Flask in the virtual environment with `pip install Flask`
-6. Navigate to the server directory in the backend directory, and enter this: `Flask -app server run --port=PORTNUMBERHERE`
+6. Navigate to the server directory in the backend directory, and enter this to start the server: `Flask -app server run --port=PORTNUMBERHERE`